disneystreaming/pg2k4j/README.md

 On a successful write to the stream pg2k4j will [advance the replication slot's sequence number](src/main/java/com/disneystreaming/pg2k4j/SlotReaderCallback.java#L83), indicating that any data before this point may be flushed by the database.
-By advancing the sequence number after receiving confirmation that the record arrived on the stream, pg2k4j guarantees that each data change will make it to the stream.
-Even on database restart or pg2k4j restart a recovery will be made that preserves this guarantee.
+By advancing the sequence number after receiving confirmation that the record arrived on the stream, pg2k4j guarantees that each data change reaches Kinesis.
+Even on Postgres restart or pg2k4j restart this guarantee is preserved.

 There is one other scenario wherein pg2k4j will advance the sequence number.
 It's important to note that each Postgres instance may have many databases, but a replication slot is configured against a single database.
-In the scenario where there are changes the replication slot database is idle but the other databases are active, it's important that pg2k4j still advances its pointer into the WAL so that Postgres doesn't hang onto these sections of the WAL.
+In the scenario where the replication slot database is idle but the other databases are active, it's important that pg2k4j still advances its pointer into the WAL so that Postgres doesn't hang onto these sections of the WAL.
 That's why pg2k4j [advances the sequence number after a certain period of inactivity](src/main/java/com/disneystreaming/pg2k4j/SlotReaderKinesisWriter.java#L204-L206)